DeltaCamp/apollo-link-ethereum-example/README.md

 $ yarn start
 ```

-Now navigate to http://localhost:3000 in your browser and make sure MetaMask is on **mainnet**.
+Now navigate to http://localhost:3000 in your browser.
+The app is hard-coded to mainnet, so MetaMask will not affect the output.